larshnordli/acit-node-starter/README.md

 Install Client Dependencies (React)

 `cd client`

 `yarn install`

 To build the project and launch a development server with hot reload.
-Go back to your project root.

-`yarn dev`
+`yarn dev` (on the the project's root directory)

-IMPORTANT

-The React development server will launch on https://localhost:3000 and will proxy requests to your NodeJS server that will be listening on https://localhost:3001.
-For development, purposes you DO NOT interact with the NodeJS server directly.
-Instead, you let the React development server proxy the requests to the NodeJS server.

 ---